research

 James leads the Medically Advanced Devices Laboratory in the Center for Medical Devices at the University of California-San Diego.
 He is a professor in the Department of Mechanical and Aerospace Engineering, and holds the Stanford S. and Beverly P. Penner Endowed Chair in Engineering.

-He has over 270 peer-reviewed research publications, including 186 journal papers and nine book chapters, and 35 patents in process or granted, completed 34 postgraduate students and supervised 23 postdoctoral staff, and been awarded over $29 million in competitive grant-based research funding over his career.
-He is a fellow of the IEEE.
+He has over 300 peer-reviewed research publications, including 204 journal papers and nine book chapters, and 35 patents in process or granted, completed 34 postgraduate students and supervised 23 postdoctoral staff, and been awarded over $29 million in competitive grant-based research funding over his career.
+He is a fellow of the IEEE and the Royal Society of Chemistry.
 More information here.

 people Amihai